A-LL-Creative-Technology/A-LL-Core---AR/README.md

 # Augmented Reality Core package of A-LL Creative Technology mobile Unity Framework

+## Depracated
+To use version 2+, use https://github.com/A-LL-Creative-Technology/com.all.core.ar

 ## Installation

 To use this package in a unity project :